kristenlburke/GSRHEcontraceptiveprefs/README.md

 Code to correspond to Burke, Kristen L. and Laura Lindberg.
 “Gender, power, and unsatisfied contraceptive preferences: Results from a national survey of pregnancy-capable people in the United States.”
 Forthcoming in Socius.
+Contact kristenlburke@utexas.edu with questions.

 To run:
 1) Download raw data from OSF: osf.io/mbu6s